-(6) The number of net ERUs attributable to each residential subdivision parcel shall be the amount computed by (a) calculating the impervious area derived from the total base subarea plus all extra features information included for each residential parcel on the tax roll, (b) adding the result to the portion of the common areas obtained by dividing the common impervious area of the platted residential subdivision in which the residential subdivision parcel is located, divided by the total number of residential subdivision parcels located within such platted residential subdivision, and (c) multiplying by the appropriate mitigation credit factor.
+shall be the amount computed by (a) calculating the impervious area derived from the total base subarea plus all extra features information included for each residential parcel on the tax roll, (b) adding the result to the portion of the common areas obtained by dividing the common impervious area of the platted residential subdivision in which the residential subdivision parcel is located, divided by the total number of residential subdivision parcels located within such platted residential subdivision, and (c) multiplying by the appropriate mitigation credit factor.
+Single Family Residential parcels as defined in Section 166-421, which are located in a residential subdivision, shall then be attributed an ERU value based on the tier distribution described in Section 166-478(a) above.